 May 25, 2016 | Personal Injury

 With summertime upon us it is time to explore the law of negligence with respect to some common summer pastimes, such as boating.
 Boating accidents can be just as deadly as automobile accidents, if not more so.
-Maneuvering through wide open lanes, boats that can be heavier than the average personally operated motor vehicle and just as fast.
+Moving through wide open lanes, boats that can be heavier than the average personally operated motor vehicle and just as fast.
 As such, they carry the same risks that drivers of motor vehicles face, such as use of alcohol by the boat operator.
 The availability of rescue by trained medical personnel is smaller, as they have a greater distance to travel.
 It should be no surprise that accidents on the water can be dangerous and deadly.
 Here’s what you need to know about boat owner liability:

 From a legal standpoint, the laws and regulations that govern boating are murkier than the laws that govern and regulate motor vehicles, since there will always be some level of federal involvement or overlay to boating laws.
 Coast Guard regulations trump state laws and generally regulate the integrity of the boat as well as safety devices.
 Furthermore, various certifications by the Coast Guard may also come into play when examining the actions of a boat operator.
 If you take a boat out onto the high seas, the governing law will be exclusively federal admiralty laws.
 When not on the high seas, usually state common law regarding negligence governs.

-If the facts of the case are sufficiently egregious, a Plaintiff may be entitled to punitive damages, although that generally relates to at least reckless or intentional conduct, as they are designed to punish the Defendant and to send a message to all who would consider such actions.
+If the facts of the case are sufficiently egregious, a Plaintiff may be entitled to punitive damages, although that generally relates to at least reckless or intentional conduct, as they are designed to punish the Defendant and to send a message to all who would consider such actions for boat owner liability.
 The bar to obtain punitive damages is deliberately high.
 The Defendant must establish that a high degree of indifference to the rights of others occurred, such as to border on criminal conduct.